laroche/tastyworks-pnl/README.md

 provide all data in a tax statement, some is only added for further data processing convenience in your spreadsheet program.

+If you provide the option __--tax-output=2020__, your output file will be optimized for tax output for a special year.
+Only transactions for that year are output.
+The datetime will only contain the day, but no time information.
+Fewer other data is output.

 The CSV file contains floating point numbers in English(US) notation where a decimal point (".") and no decimal comma (",") is used as decimal separator for floating point numbers like in "-0.2155".